 If you’re looking for unique things to do in Seattle, hire a world-class private chef for a one-of-a-kind experience.
 Whether you love fresh pasta or hand-rolled sushi, you’ll enjoy a delicious, upscale meal featuring your favorite type of cuisine.
 Explore private chefs in Seattle and private chefs near you for the perfect experience.

 Food tours in Seattle are a fun and exciting way to explore the city through your tastebuds.
 Enjoy a guided tour focused on market food, discover the best coffee spots in town and more.

 4. Online Experiences

-Whether it’s a rainy day or you just prefer staying in, there’s plenty of foodie experiences you can enjoy from the comfort of your home or hotel room.
-Sign up for online mixology classes to learn how to craft perfect cocktails or select from the online coffee classes to learn how to make delicious coffee at home.
-For an online tasting experience, explore virtual whiskey tastings and virtual wine tastings.
+Whether it’s a rainy day or you just prefer staying in, there are plenty of foodie experiences you can enjoy from the comfort of your home or hotel room.
+Sign up for online mixology classes to learn how to craft perfect cocktails, or enjoy an online tasting experience with virtual wine tastings.

 5. Pike Place Market

 If you’re looking for things to do in Downtown Seattle, take a stroll through Pike Place Market.
 The market is filled with local vendors selling everything from fish and specialty foods to fresh flowers and handmade soaps.
 Pike Place Market is one of the oldest farmers markets in the country and a massive attraction in the city.

 While Seattle is known for being home to one of the most famous coffee chains, the city is also home to plenty of unique and eccentric locally owned coffee shops.
 Whether you like your coffee black or prefer speciality lattes, enjoy tasting creations from a couple different shops.